 I’m not a big fan of ‘always’ and ‘never’ statements.
 I take them too literally.
 There are so few cases where never really means never.

 I always hated taking true/false exams for exactly this reason.
 Poorly written questions drive me nuts.
 For example: True or False: The sky is always blue.
-It’s true in the casual non-scientific sense, but on a cloudy day, the sky is gray.
-And it’s orange during a vivid sunset, not blue.
+It’s true in the casual non-scientific sense, but on a cloudy day, the sky is gray and during a vivid sunset it’s orange, not blue.
 Do I go with the answer that is technically correct or with the commonly held (but technically incorrect) answer?

 …Sorry, I got lost in a standardized test flashback there for a second… rant over.

 My hatred of always/never statements notwithstanding, there are a few things that runners should, in fact, pretty much never do.

 Why should you never (there’s that word again) do these things?

 Because doing them won’t benefit you or your running.

 Doing them indulges the little monster inside you that tries to make your insecurities win.
 Or they prioritize comfort over progress.